 From Neverland Ranch back to Sycamore Valley

-There are 22 structures on the estate, with a Normandy-style main house which sits between the property’s two lakes and measures about 12,000 square feet, with six bedrooms plus an attached staff quarters.
+There are 22 structures on the estate, with a Normandy-style main house that sits between the property’s two lakes and measures about 12,000 square feet, with six bedrooms plus attached staff quarters.

 There’s a four-bedroom guesthouse near the main home and a two-bedroom guesthouse a little farther away.
-There’s also a swimming pool with a cabana, a barbecue area, basketball court and a tennis court.
+There’s also a swimming pool with a cabana, a barbecue area, a basketball court, and a tennis court.

 A 50-seat movie theater has a private viewing balcony, and a stage includes trap doors for magic shows.

-That’s more than enough space to double the already impressive number of structures on the property (currently 22 buildings are spread across the land) or to repurpose it entirely.
+That’s more than enough space to double the already impressive number of structures on the property (currently, there are 22 buildings spread across the land) or to repurpose it entirely.